Lumieducation/H5P-Nodejs-library/docs/h5p-editor-constructor.md

 Explanation of the arguments of the constructor:

-## keyValueStore
+## cache

-The `keyValueStore` object is used by the `ContentTypeCache` to persist information about Content Types.
-It must be able to store arbitrary nested objects.
-It must implement the interface `IKeyValueStorage`.
+The `cache` object is used by the `ContentTypeCache` to persist information about content types.
+It might be also used for other functionality in the future.
+It must be able to store arbitrary nested objects and must implement the interface `IKeyValueStorage`.
+If used in a multi-machine or multi-process setup, the cache must be a single point of truth and work across all processes.

 ## config

 An object holding all configuration parameters as properties.
-It must implement the `IEditorConfig` interface.
-You can use the sample implementation in [`src/implementation/EditorConfig.ts`](/src/implementation/EditorConfig.ts).
+It must implement the `IH5PConfig` interface.
+You can use the sample implementation in [`src/implementation/H5PConfig.ts`](/src/implementation/H5PConfig.ts).

 ## libraryStorage